toquidapus/Necohydra/updates.md

   - Due to this, *Illager Invasion's* magic fire is now green.
 - Added back buttons on *Mine and Slash's* GUI screens.
 - Updated the end poem for lore consistency.
+- The heartbeat effect that appears when the player has low health has been modified.
+- Hid unneeded *FTB* buttons from the inventory.
+- Fixed the description for the Lightweight enchantment.
+- Removed the mod *First Person Model,* due to mod incompatibilities. </3
+- Modified the visuals of *Mine Menu.*
+- Players can now change the icon of newly created Domains.
+- Domains will now have the option for randomly generated names on creation.
+There are 42,403,600 possible combinations!
+- Loot beams no longer only appear on items that are on the ground §7(this §7was §7done §7with §7items §7floating §7in §7water §7in §7mind).
+- Music no longer plays when the player's soul fades away.
+- *Create's* Contraption speed HUD is now properly visible.
+- Added the mod *Wakes.* Water now has improved visual effects, with waves and splashes!
+- Disabled *Quark's* attribute tooltips, as they are misleading regarding *Mine and Slash* stats.
+- Renamed the "Minecraft with Workbench" item to "Minecart with Crafting Table."
+- Jewels have been renamed to Emblems, to prevent confusion with Gems.
+- Added the mod "*Highlight.*" Selection outlines of blocks are now more consistent!

 ### Multiplayer
 - Renamed the default server to Panjeria, and updated its IP.
 - Added the mod *e4mc.* Players can now easily play multiplayer with other players without the need of hosting a server!
+- Added an easier method toggleable PVP per player §7(off §7by §7default).
+This can be accessed by holding [E] and selecting "PVP Settings."

 ### Performance
 - Added a warning that displays if less than 8192 MB of RAM is allocated to the modpack.